crcn-archive/mojo-docs/articles/1. tutorial/3. Scaffolding/article.md

 ```

 Time to wire it up.
 Create a new section called `todos` in `views/main/index.js`, and in `views/main/index.pc`.
 Refresh the browser, and you should *still* see the todos section, except
-now it's in a more encapsulated, manageable place.
+now it's a sub-component located in an encapsulated, manageable place.

 Now it's time to add a list of todo items.
 Add a new file called `views/main/todos/todo/index.js`, and copy the same view controller code: